Direct applications to Deakin for Trimester 1 2020 close 26 January 2020

 All applicants must meet the minimum English language requirements.

-- a Bachelor degree in Primary or Secondary Teaching
+- Bachelor degree in Primary or Secondary Teaching

 Fees and scholarships